svespalec/cerberus/README.md

 ## how it works

-registers a process instrumentation callback that intercepts every kernel to user transition.

-on each syscall return, we validate that the return address (r10) points to a legitimate system module (ntdll.dll/win32u.dll).

-if not, the syscall originated from unauthorized code (direct syscall) and the process is terminated.
+we register a process instrumentation callback that intercepts every kernel to user transition (sysret). on each syscall return, we validate that the return address (r10) points to a legitimate system module (ntdll.dll/win32u.dll). if not, the syscall originated from unauthorized code (direct syscall) and the process is terminated.

 ## detects

 - inline syscall stubs
 - copied/stolen syscall stubs
 - manual `mov eax, SSN; syscall` sequences
-- syswhispers1-style direct syscalls
+- SysWhispers styled direct syscalls

 ## limitations